Greenhouse gas reduction

 Our latest vehicle commitment goes further than our initial Green Fleet initiative, where we committed to achieve a 100% hybrid, plug-in (PHEV) or Electric Vehicle (EV) fleet in Europe, North America and Japan by 2025.
 Instead we expect to achieve 100% EV fleet in the same timeframe, with the switch saving the planet over 80,000 metric tonnes of CO2 every year.

 Our Only Future

-We're one of 87 companies that has responded to a call-to-action on climate by the United Nations Global Compact (UNGC).
+We were one of the first of 177 companies that responded to a call-to-action on climate by the United Nations Global Compact (UNGC)1.
 As part of this group, we have committed to set climate targets across our operations and value chains aligned with limiting global temperature rise to 1.5°C above preindustrial levels and reaching net-zero emissions by no later than 2050.
 The Our Only Future campaign is a natural step on our carbon strategy, as our targets were previously below the 2°C level.